 The college maintains its own library of testing instruments and kits for use by current masters, specialist, and doctoral students, Psychology Services Center and Consortium interns, post-doctoral residents, and College of Psychology Faculty.
 Loan arrangements may vary according to the course and equipment involved.
-(954) 262-5940 or <a href="mailto:psychology-psychology
+(954) 262-5940 or psychtests@nova.edu.